 - 6.2.2.
 Pre-Test Conditioning - 6.2.2.1.
-If requested by the vehicle manufacturer: - (a) The vehicle can be driven a maximum of 100 km on a mixture of urban and rural roads with other traffic and roadside furniture to initialise the sensor system. - (b) The vehicle can undergo a sequence of brake activations in order to ensure the service brake system is bedded in prior to the test. - (c) The average temperature of the service brakes on the hottest axle of the vehicle, measured inside the brake linings or on the braking path of the disc or drum, is between 65 and below 100°C[TP62][SP63] prior to each test run. - 6.2.2.2.
-Details of the pre-test condition strategy requested by the vehicle manufacturer shall be identified and recorded in the vehicle type approval documentation. - 6.2.3.
-The mounted tyres shall be identified and recorded in the vehicle type approval documentation.
+If requested by the vehicle manufacturer: - (a) The vehicle can be driven a maximum of 100 km on a mixture of urban and rural roads with other traffic and roadside furniture to initialise the sensor system. - (b) The vehicle can undergo a sequence of brake activations in order to ensure the service brake system is bedded in prior to the test. - (c) The average temperature of the service brakes on the hottest axle of the vehicle, measured inside the brake linings or on the braking path of the disc or drum, is below 100°C prior to each test run. - 6.2.2.2.
+Details of the pre-test condition strategy requested by the vehicle manufacturer shall be identified and recorded in the vehicle type approval documentation.